PPGOME/NerdMinigames/README.md

 | (WIP) /nerdarena listeffects \<arena id> | Lists the effects belonging to an arena if it's your arena or you have permission to delete other arena's information. | nerdarena.list |
 | (WIP) /nerdarena deleffect \<effect id> | Deletes an existing effect from an arena if it's your arena or you have permission to delete other arena's information. | nerdarena.delete |

-# How to make an arena
+# How to make your own Zombies minigame

 ## Creating the physical arena
 Before anything can be done, an arena must be made that encompasses the play area of the game.
 To do so, you must select two opposing corners of an arena with your WorldEdit tool.
 Create a **cuboid** selection and run the command `/nerdarena create [name]` where [name] is whatever you wish your arena to be called.
 Doing this requires you to have the `nerdarena.create` permission.